McFly

-McFly are an English pop band formed in London in 2003.
+McFly are a British pop rock band formed in London in 2003.
 The band took their name from the Back to the Future character Marty McFly.
 The band consists of Tom Fletcher (lead vocals, guitar, and piano), Danny Jones (lead vocals, harmonica, and guitar), Dougie Poynter (bass guitar, vocals) and Harry Judd (drums).
 They were signed to Island Records from their 2004 launch until December 2007, before creating their own label, Super Records.

 McFly rose to fame after fellow band Busted, with whom they later formed McBusted, helped launch them by inviting them to tour in 2004.
 In 2005, they won the Brit Award for Best British Pop Act.
-McFly's debut album Room on the 3rd Floor debuted at number 1 in the UK Album Chart and is certified as double platinum; this led to them becoming known as the youngest band ever to have an album debut at number one—a title taken from the Beatles.
+McFly's debut album, Room on the 3rd Floor, debuted at number one on the UK Albums Chart and is certified as double platinum; this led to them taking the record, in the Guinness Book of Records, as being the youngest band ever to have an album debut at number one—a title taken from the Beatles.
 A month after the album was released, the band had their first UK headlining tour.

-The band's second album, Wonderland, which was released in 2005, also charted at number 1 in the UK making them the youngest band to have topped the UK album charts twice.
+The band's second album, Wonderland, which was released in 2005, also charted at number one in the UK making them the youngest band to have topped the UK Albums Chart twice.
 Their third album, Motion in the Ocean, was released on 6 November 2006 and charted at number 6 in the UK.
 McFly released their All the Greatest Hits compilation album on 5 November 2007, which charted at number 4 in the UK.
 The band's fourth studio album, Radio:Active, was given away for free as a supplement in the Mail on Sunday on 20 July 2008, before being released in the conventional manner (via physical release) on 2 September 2008.
-Fifth album Above the Noise was released in November 2010 and charted at number 20.
+Their fifth album, Above the Noise, was released in November 2010 and charted at number 20.